robail-yasrab/RootNav-2.0/training/README.md

 3. Publish the trained model weights and a JSON description to the inference folder.
 4. Use the inference code to run RootNav 2 on new images.

 This readme assumes you have installed the requisite libraries and drivers.
-A CUDA compatible device is required to train due otherwise training will be too slow.
-In addition to the dependencies listed in the main instlalation instructions, the training code makes use of tensorboardX to write log files during training.
+A CUDA compatible device is required to train otherwise training will be too slow.
+In addition to the dependencies listed in the main installation instructions, the training code makes use of tensorboardX to write log files during training.
 You can install this using:
 ```
 pip install tensorboardx
 ```